“He indeed was foreordained before the foundation of the world, but was manifest in these last times for you.”

 “All who dwell on the earth will worship him, whose names have not been written in the Book of Life of the Lamb slain from the foundation of the world,” (Revelation 13:8).

 “The beast that you saw was, and is not, and will ascend out of the bottomless pit and go to perdition.
 And those who dwell on the earth will marvel, whose names are not written in the Book of Life from the foundation of the world, when they see the beast that was, and is not, and yet is,” (Revelation 17:8).

 God transcends His creation; He is bigger than time and space.

 We dare not reject something in the Bible simply because we do not understand it.
-That is also true in natural, human life.
-We do not understand electricity but we know it exists.
-We accept the fact that space vehicles can go to Mars but we may not know the technical reasons for it.
-We accept it without attempting to understand it.
+That is also true in natural human life.
+We do not understand electricity, but we know it exists.
+We accept that space vehicles can go to Mars, but we may not know the technical reasons for it.
+We get it without attempting to understand it.
 It is the same in the realm of the spiritual.
-We accept it because God says it and that settles it.
+We accept it because God says it, and that settles it.